39 Museums in Salvador: Discover the history and culture of Bahia

 • Traditional rag dolls depicting everyday colonial life;

-• Paintings and sculptures that reflect the artistic evolution of the city.
+• paintings and sculptures reflecting the artistic development of the city.

 • Rosaries and sacred images;